Strawberry Spinach Salad

-When it’s made with an approved sweetener, this Strawberry Spinach Salad with Almonds and Dill would be a good option for phase 2 or 3 of the South Beach Diet.
-It’s fairly good for low-glycemic diets, but probably too high in carbs for low-carb eating plans.
+When it’s made with an approved sweetener, this Strawberry Spinach Salad is surprisingly low in net carbs so it could work as a special-occasion salad for low-carb diets, but probably not for Keto.
+It would also be a good option for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: